OK seriously. This weather is giving me whiplash. I think I’ll just go with “It’s spring” and move on because this is just getting ridiculous.

 - Make the lemon curd: In a medium sauce pan, whisk together butter and sugar.
 Add lemon juice, zest and salt and whisk until combined.
 Add eggs one at a time, whisking until fully mixed each time.
 Heat pot over low heat and cook about 8-9 minutes, until somewhat thickened.
 Remove from heat and cool completely.
 Chill in the fridge until ready to use.

 - Preheat oven to 375˚F. Line a cookie sheet with parchment paper and lightly dust with flour.

 - Place puff pastry sheet on top of the dusted paper.
 Being careful not to cut completely through the pastry, slice a 1/2 inch edge all the way round.
 Poke the puff pastry in the middle a few times with a fork.

 - Bake pastry 14 -15 minutes, until puffed and golden.
-Remove from heat and gently press the center.
+Remove from heat and gently press the center down.
 Let cool about 10-15 minutes until around room temperature.

-- Gently spread mascarpone cheese in a thin layer on top of the puff pastry.
+- Gently spread mascarpone mixture in a thin layer on top of the puff pastry.